-The Postal Service delivers to about 155 million addresses and operates about 320 processing facilities and 31,600 post offices, stations and branches.
+The Postal Service delivers to about 157 million addresses and operates more than 300 processing facilities and more than 31,000 post offices, stations and branches.
 USPS also provides postal retail services such as stamp sales through commercial locations including contract postal units, community post offices and Village Post Offices, as well as approved shipper locations.

 The Postal Service is overseen by a Board of Governors, which operates similarly to the board of directors of a publicly traded company; it directs and controls expenditures, reviews practices, conducts long-range planning and sets policies on postal matters.
 Nine governing members are appointed by the President, subject to Senate confirmation, for overlapping terms; no more than five of the nine may belong to the same political party.
 They, in turn, appoint the Postmaster General, currently Megan J. Brennan, who also serves on the Board.
 Then these ten appoint a Deputy Postmaster General who also becomes a member of the Board.

 The Postal Regulatory Commission is a separate independent entity of five members also appointed by the President and subject to Senate confirmation.
 It regulates rates, consults with the Postal Service on delivery service standards and performance measures, and conducts general oversight including the Postal Service’s compliance with applicable laws, its accounting practices, and other matters.